■ Medico-legal matters:

 Does a physician have a duty to report to the police?

-A physician does not have a duty to report a criminal sexual offence to the police.
-This would be considered a breach of confidentiality unless there was consent from the patient (mature minor) or the patient's legal guardian.
-If the police contact the physician, information should be provided only with the consent of the patient or the patient's legal guardian, or with a court order.
+A physician does not have a duty to report a sexual offence to the police.
+This would be considered a breach of confidentiality unless there was consent from the patient (mature minor) or the patient's parent/guardian.
+If the police contact the physician, information should be provided only with the consent of the patient or the patient's parent/guardian, or with a court order.

 The advice provided

 Based on the patient's behaviour, the physician believed his patient was being sexually abused, was in need of protection, and did not appear to have adequate parental supervision or support.
-The physician advisor from the CMPA reassured him that it is appropriate to contact the local child protection agency; however he did not have a duty to report the criminal offence to the police.
+The physician advisor from CMPA reassured him that it is appropriate to contact the local child protection agency; however, he did not have a duty to report the sexual offence to the police.

 The bottom line